JustinPerlman/SpotifyPlaylistSync/README.md

 ## Frequently Asked Questions

-**Q: Can I download private playlists?**
-A: Currently only public playlists are supported.
-Private playlist support would require user OAuth authentication.

 **Q: Why are some songs not found?**
 A: The app searches YouTube for "Artist - Title".
 If the video isn't available or has a different name, it may fail.
 The script continues with other songs.